vfaronov/django-httpolice/README.rst

-`HTTPolice`__ is a **validator for HTTP requests and responses**.
-It can spot bad header syntax, inappropriate status codes, and other interoperability problems in your HTTP server or client.
+`HTTPolice`__ is a **validator or “linter” for HTTP requests and responses**.
+It can spot bad header syntax, inappropriate status codes, and other potential problems in your HTTP server or client.

 __ https://github.com/vfaronov/httpolice